 Although the enclosure can be kept fairly dry, it’s a good idea to offer a humid hide lined with moistened substrate for the snake to use as desired.
-Alternatively, you can wet down the substrate on the cool side of the enclosure so it is slightly damp.
+This can be as simple as dampening the substrate under a cork flat, as snakes frequently hide under objects in the wild.
 This is especially helpful during shedding.

 What substrate is good for hognose snakes?